MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/index.md

 # Introduction to the Q# Standard Libraries #

 Q# is supported by a range of different useful operations, functions, and user-defined types that comprise the Q# *standard libraries*.
-The [`Microsoft.Quantum.Development.Kit` NuGet package](https://www.nuget.org/packages/microsoft.quantum.development.kit) installed during [installation and validation](xref:microsoft.quantum.install) provides the Q# compiler, and parts of the standard library that are implemented by the target machine.
+The [`Microsoft.Quantum.Development.Kit` NuGet package](https://www.nuget.org/packages/microsoft.quantum.development.kit) installed during [installation and validation](xref:microsoft.quantum.install) provides the Q# compiler, and parts of the standard library that are implemented by the target machines.
 The [`Microsoft.Quantum.Standard` package](https://www.nuget.org/packages/microsoft.quantum.standard) provides the portion of the Q# standard libraries that are portable across target machines.

 The symbols defined by the Q# standard libraries are defined in much greater and more exhaustive detail in the [API documentation](xref:microsoft.quantum.standardlibsintro).